sidd-cr7/emergency_classroom_allocation/README.md

 Availability Tracking — Displays unavailable classrooms separately for easy monitoring of room usage.

-Efficient Resource Management — Ensures optimal utilization of available classrooms.
+Efficient Resource Management — Ensures optimal utilisation of available classrooms.

-🎯 Objective
+# Objective

 The system simplifies classroom allocation by filtering and assigning only those rooms that satisfy the selected criteria, improving efficiency and reducing manual effort.